alohamask/alohamask.org/alohamask.org/content/instructions/sewing/olson/index.md

 command="Resize"
 options="700x" >}}

+- Piece 1 makes up the front of the mask.
+- Piece 2 makes up the back of the mask and the filter pocket.
+- Phase 3 makes up the sides of the mask and the attachment points for the straps or ear loops.

 #### Step 1:
-Take two mirror pieces (#1 above) and align them right sides together.
+Take two mirror front pieces (#1 above) and align them right sides together.

 {{< figureCupper
 img="step2.jpg"